jupyter/dashboards_server/README.md

 ## Technical Details

-See the wiki associated with this project for additional technical details about the project including:
+See the [wiki attached to this project](https://github.com/jupyter-incubator/dashboards_server/wiki) for additional technical details including the server API, authentication plugins, adding support for new widgets, and more.

-* [Server API](https://github.com/jupyter-incubator/dashboards_server/wiki/Server-API) - server endpoints and information about **bundled dashboards**
-* [Authentication](https://github.com/jupyter-incubator/dashboards_server/wiki/Authentication) - examples of integrating 3rd-party authentication strategies
-* [Relation to Thebe](https://github.com/jupyter-incubator/dashboards_server/wiki/Relation-to-Thebe) - how the dashboard server differs from [Thebe](https://github.com/oreillymedia/thebe)